sgago/thestudyguide/sysdesign/sysdesign.md

 ```

 #### Asynchronous HTTP requests
 Alternatively, many languages like TypeScript, C#, and Go hide callbacks via async and await abstractions.
 We can avoid having the client freeze while waiting for the server to respond.
+This keeps our applications responsive though the calls are more complicated to understand and troubleshoot.
+They will also consume more resources.

 ```go
 package main